The Best Dog Crate for Weimaraner 2021

 With the rise of metallic dog cages, most pet owners may end up neglecting other varieties that could offer an extra sensational feel to your young friend.

 By the way, the 42” size design allows for heavier breeds weighing up to 90 lbs.
 Portability is enhanced with the shoulder straps and top handle and has extra pockets for other toys and accessories.
+This collapsible dog crate for airline travel make things easy.

 4. MidWest iCrate Starter Kit